mik9016/mik9016/README.md

 ###

-i'm Mikolaj.
+I'm Mikolaj.
 I'm a Frontend developer and tech enthusiast.

 Currently i'm learnig to become a fullstack developer.